GeneralChicken/generalchicken.github.io/_posts/2018-07-03-InstallEclipse.md

 ```
 $ java -version
-java version "1.8.0_151"
-Java(TM) SE Runtime Environment (build 1.8.0_151-b12)
-Java HotSpot(TM) 64-Bit Server VM (build 25.151-b12, mixed mode)
+some stuff about java
 ```

-The terminal should return something like the example given.
+The terminal should not return "Command not found".

-If you're running Java 8, consider upgrading to Java 10, as Oracle will no longer be supporting it.
-Be warned, though, as Java 8 is not fully compatible with Java 10.

-If the terminal did NOT return somthing resembling the example, you need to install JDK.
-See this blog post for information.
+If the terminal DID return "Command not found", you need to install JDK.

 ### 2. Download Eclipse